If You Worship Perfectionism, This Might Hurt…

 Diving deeper into the definition of perfectionism, I am unnerved by how absolute and tyrannical the most common definitions are.
 Words and phrases like faultless, flawless, and “without equal” are commonly cited.
 Thankfully, some wise person added “too good to be true” to this despotic list, but that one is easily lost amongst all the other shiny words like unrivaled, unequaled, and matchless.

 So, what’s the problem with perfection and being a perfectionist?
 According to Brene Brown, arguably the foremost expert on studies of perfectionism, “Perfectionism hampers success.
-In fact, it’s often the path to depression, anxiety, addiction, and life-paralysis”—strong words that she backs up with a great deal of data-driven evidence.
+In fact, it’s often the path to depression, anxiety, addiction, and life-paralysis”—strong words that she backs up with a great deal of data and evidence.

 My client, Lana, is an influential leader and entrepreneur who has created two successful businesses from the ground up and is working with me to launch her third.
 She is no newbie to coaching and has done more than enough self-examination to realize that perfectionism is not what made her successful but rather the roadblock to being more successful.

-Still, quitting perfectionism can feel like an impossible mission, and it didn’t matter how many studies I shared with Lana to illuminate its damaging effects; she remained frozen in the habit.
+Still, quitting perfectionism can feel like an impossible mission, and it didn’t matter how many studies on the damaging effects of perfectionism I shared with Lana, she remained frozen in the habit.
 The fear that letting go or loosening her grip would lead to mediocrity (every perfectionist's nightmare!) was too great, which made her overlook even the most robust scientific data.

 The question on her mind, “If I’m not perfect, then what am I?” needed a satisfactory response before she was willing to take the first small step toward quitting perfectionism.
-So, together, Lana and I decided that the response would be, “If I’m not perfect, then I’ll be excellent!”
-This goal resonated with Lana, who asked me to clarify the difference between Perfectionism and Excellence.
+So, together, Lana and I decided that the response her mind was asking for would be, “If I’m not perfect, then I’ll be excellent!”
+This goal resonated with Lana and together we clarified the difference between Perfectionism and Excellence.

 Excellence is very, very good.
 It’s not perfect, but it meets our criteria for high-level work.
 Excellent work stands out because it’s clear that the creator did not take any shortcuts.
-Doing your best is not necessarily excellent; doing what is required is.
+Excellence is doing what is required and not just our best.

 Perfection is often about reaching a goal set by others.
 As such, it's an exhaustingly moving target.
 Many of us think perfectionism is a personality trait we’re born with, but it’s what we see modeled.
 That means from a very young age, we take on another’s definition of success.

-Excellence requires us to look inward and decide on our personal definition of success.
+Excellence requires us to look inward and decide on our individual and personal definition of success.

 Perfection has us comparing ourselves to others, but only 100% of the time.
-Isn’t it true that we can always find someone doing it better, faster, or more profitably than us?
+Isn’t it true that we can always find someone doing it better or faster than us?

 Excellence has us striving to do better than only one person, our past selves.

 Perfection is an endless hustle.
 When we are younger, we can expend energy on the hustle without paying too high a price.
-Now in her fifties, Lana knows she needs to use her energy more discerningly to accomplish her big mission.
-We waste less (or none) of what we have less of.
-Ironically, this practice makes us wiser, more productive, and more strategic—qualities that amplify, not drain, our energy.
+But as Lana is recognizing, we need to use our energy more discerningly as we get older.
+Less but better must be our motto - a rule that makes us wiser, more productive, and more strategic—amplifying rather than draining, our energy.

 Photo credit: cmaphealth